wix-incubator/docworks/README.md

 * `local` - generates the JSON model from the JSDoc to a local directory
 * `ecp` - generates the JSON model from the JSDoc, compares with previous model, commits and pushes the changes
 * `tern` - builds a tern model from the generated JSON model
+* `dts` - builds typescript decleartion files from the generated JSON model
 * `validate`